 Popular British Slang Expressions

-British slang is known for its creative and often humorous expressions.
-Here are some popular examples:
+British slang is known for its wit and creativity.
+Here are some popular expressions with their meanings and contexts:

 Read also: The Importance of Learning English Through Film and TV Series